RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

     - gaussian = Gaussian function shaped beam.
 Requires either an antenna diameter (in meters) or a standard deviation sigma (in radians).
 This standard deviation sets the width of the beam in zenith angle.
 Note that defining gaussian beams via `sigma` will be deprecated in the future.
     - airy = Airy disk (ie, diffraction pattern of a circular aperture).
 Requires an antenna diameter.

-    These extra keywords should be included after the beam dictionary in the telescope config file.
-Note that beams defined with an antenna diameter will be chromatic.
-That is, their widths on the sky will change with frequency.
+    Note that beams defined with an antenna diameter will be chromatic (their widths on the sky will change with frequency).

     The figure below shows the array created by these configurations, with beam type indicated by color.